jerry-lu-9999/ImageHub/README.md

 ## Build and Deployment Target

-This project is built in Xcode 12.5, tested on iPhone 12 Simulator running iOS 14.5
+This project is built in Xcode 12.5, tested on iPhone 12 Simulator running iOS 14.5 with UITest written

 ## How to run